Malla Sofia Long

 Training, qualifications & experience

-I hold a Masters degree with distinction in Clinical Counselling from the University of Chester.
-This training is accredited by the British Association for Counselling and Psychotherapy (BACP).
-My core approach is person-centred and my work is informed by the core principles of humanistic, cognitive-behavioural and psychodynamic theory, as well as mindfulness and current developments in neuroscience.
-I work with the awareness of the effects of trauma.
+I hold a Master’s degree with distinction in Clinical Counselling from the University of Chester.
+My training is accredited by the British Association for Counselling and Psychotherapy (BACP).
+My practice is informed by humanistic, psychodynamic and cognitive-behavioural ideas, as well as mindfulness and neuroscience.
+I work with an awareness of trauma and the ways our nervous system responds to stress.

-I also hold a Level 1 Certificate in Online and Telephone Counselling approved by ACTO - Association for Counselling & Therapy Online, ensuring that I can work ethically and safely online with you.
+I also hold a Level 1 Certificate in Online and Telephone Counselling (ACTO-approved), ensuring that I work safely and ethically with clients online.

 Counsellor Training: